Get nearly 50% off the Razer DeathAdder gaming mouse

 On top, the peripheral's mechanical switches have a great tactile response along with its premium rubberised scroll wheel.
 What's more, it offers five programmable buttons that can be remapped to complex macro functions via Razer Synapse software.

 For precision, the DeathAdder sports a 6,400 DPI optical sensor with on-the-fly sensitivity customisation.
-This is especially useful in FPS titles when you need to switch quickly between speedy run-and-gun action and precise aim-down-a-sniper scoping.
+This is especially useful in FPS titles when you need to switch quickly between speedy run-and-gun action and precise aim down a sniper scope.

 Now at just over twenty bucks, the DeathAdder Essential offers insane value for money.
 Don’t miss it!